cisco/mindmeld/source/blueprints/video_discovery.rst

        "type": "movie"
    }

-The :meth:`say()` method packages the input text in a user request object and passes it to the Workbench Application Manager to simulate a user interacting with the application.
+The :meth:`say()` method packages the input text in a user request object and passes it to the MindMeld Application Manager to simulate a user interacting with the application.
 The method then outputs the textual part of the response sent by the app's Dialogue Manager.
 In the above example, we requested movies from a particular actor, in a single query.
 The app responded, as expected, with an initial response acknowledging the filters used and a list of videos.

 You can also try out multi-turn dialogues: